13 Special Gifts to Soothe Chronic Illness

-Living with a chronic illness, I’ve learned that if I want the holidays to run smoothly, I must fight my urge to procrastinate.
+Living with a chronic illness, I’ve learned that if I want a special occasion like a holiday or birthday dinner to run smoothly, I must fight my urge to procrastinate.
 With flares and fatigue a daily part of life, it is important that I plan ahead.

-I always make a list at the beginning of the holidays of cleaning projects I need to accomplish, foods I want to prepare, and gifts I plan to purchase.
+I always make a list of cleaning projects I need to accomplish, foods I want to prepare, and gifts I plan to purchase for others.
 By keeping this list handy, I can continuously update and check things off as my body allows or extra help is available.

 Choose events wisely

-The month of December seems to bring out the extrovert, even in this introverted gal.
+Big holiday months like November and December seem to bring out the extrovert, even in this introverted gal.
 It is easy to get caught up in the fun and overdo things both mentally and physically.
 As invitations are accepted or events of my own are planned, I’ve learned to consider a few things: